EU leaders defend LGBT rights amid concern over Hungary law - WTMJ

 Associated Press

-BRUSSELS (AP) — Several European Union leaders insisted Thursday that discrimination must not be tolerated in the 27-nation bloc, setting the scene for a heated summit over new legislation in Hungary that would ban showing content about LGBT issues to children.
+BRUSSELS (AP) — European Union leaders confronted Hungary’s prime minister during a heated summit Thursday over new legislation in his country that will ban showing content about LGBT issues to children, a measure that has angered human rights groups.

+A majority of leaders insisted that discrimination must not be tolerated in the 27-nation bloc and told Viktor Orban that the new Hungarian law goes against the EU’s fundamental values.

+“Being homosexual is not a choice; being homophobic is,” Belgian Prime Minister Alexander De Croo told Orban during the meeting, according to a EU diplomat.
+The person spoke anonymously according to usual practice.

+Hosting the summit in Brussels, European Council president Charles Michel recalled that values such as freedom, tolerance and human dignity are at the heart of the EU, said another diplomat with direct knowledge of the discussions.

+He added that the discussion was “an in-depth and at times even emotional debate.”

 The law was signed Wednesday by Hungarian president Janos Ader after Hungary’s parliament passed the bill last week.
-Widely condemned by human rights groups, it prohibits sharing content on homosexuality or sex reassignment to people under 18 in school sex education programs, films or advertisements.
+It prohibits sharing content on homosexuality or sex reassignment to people under 18 in school sex education programs, films or advertisements.

 The government says it will protect children, but critics say it links homosexuality with pedophilia.
 It will enter into force in 15 days.

-Speaking upon arrival at the meeting in Brussels, Hungarian Prime Minister Viktor Orban ruled out withdrawing the law, insisting it does not target homosexuals.
+Speaking upon arrival at the meeting in Brussels, Orban ruled out withdrawing the law, insisting it does not target homosexuals.

-“It’s not about homosexuality, it’s about the kids and the parents,” Orban said, portraying himself as a protector of homosexuals.

 The issue has turned a harsh spotlight on the EU’s inability to rein in the “illiberal democracies” among its ranks like Hungary and Poland, whose deeply conservative, nationalist and anti-migrant governments have flouted the bloc’s democratic standards and values for years.